RalphAS/Pseudospectra.jl/docs/src/usage.md

 One can use the [`psa_compute`](@ref) function to "simply" evaluate resolvent norms on a grid, as demonstrated in the `plots_minimal.jl` script in the examples folder.

+## Use with extended precision

+The dense-matrix methods should work with matrix element types of extended precision such as `Float128` and `BigFloat`, but they require linear algebra routines which are implemented in the `GenericLinearAlgebra` and `GenericSchur` packages.